Evidences of low-diffusion bubbles around Galactic pulsars: Results for the diffusion around PWNe

 We can now estimate the efficiency $\eta$ and the power-law index $\gamma_e$ using the measurement of the differential flux at 1 TeV and of the $\gamma$-ray flux spectral index published in the HGPS catalog.
 Specifically, we fit the value of $\gamma_e$ to the observed $\gamma$-ray slope and then we find the efficiency which reproduces the flux data at 1 TeV.
 The $\gamma_e$ values are derived assuming Eq.~\ref{eq:Q_E_cont} for the $e^{\pm}$ injection spectrum.
 We report in Tab.~\ref{tab:D0etta} the results for $\gamma_e$, together with the size of the halo and the diffusion coefficient.
 Indeed, $\gamma_e$ turns out to be well determined for each single source, but showing a great spread over the whole sample.
 Most of the values of $\gamma_e$ are very soft and in the range $2.5-3.0$.
 Only 7 of them are harder, with values between $1.2-1.9$.
 Given that our study is devoted to energies well above the TeV, we do not introduce any further break at lower energies as instead assumed to model low-energy data from {\it Fermi}-LAT and X-ray telescopes \cite{Torres:2014iua}.

 We calculate the efficiency for the conversion of pulsar spin-down energy into $e^{\pm}$ using Eq.~\ref{eq:Q_E_cont}.
 We assume for each source the $\gamma_e$ values reported in Tab.~\ref{tab:D0etta}.
 We find very high values of $\eta$, sometimes even exceeding 1.
 These high values for $\eta$ are likely due to the choice not to set a break into Eq.~\ref{eq:Q_E_cont}.
 The $e^{\pm}$ injection spectrum is indeed usually modeled with a broken power law with a break around hundreds GeV and with an index above and below the break of about 1.4 and 2.2, respectively (see, e.g., \cite{Torres:2014iua}.)
 The bias here is that we are extrapolating very soft indexes below the energy break where actually $\gamma_e$ hardens.
 Indeed, we remind that the efficiency is calculated from an $e^{\pm}$ energy of 0.1 GeV while this analysis is constraining the injection spectrum for TeV energies.
 We can revert the sentence inferring that the $e^{\pm}$ injection spectrum is probably harder below the energy range covered by HESS.
+For all the reasons reported above we decide to not show the values of $\eta$ that we have found.
 In order to constrain more efficiently the efficiency and $e^{\pm}$ injection spectrum $\gamma$-ray data at GeV energies must be considered. {\it Fermi}-LAT data are ideal to this scope, as we have already shown in \cite{DiMauro:2019yvh}.
 We are planning to perform, in a followup paper, a combined analysis of HESS and {\it Fermi}-LAT data from the sources considered in this paper in order to derive $\eta$ and $\gamma_e$.